 Moreland last outlines three worldviews–not that there are only three, but to point out how these are influencing our current situation.
 First, scientific naturalism of weak and strong varieties.
 Scientific naturalism has an epistemology that delineates what is knowable, a creation story of x causing y, and a view of reality: physical stuff.
 Second, post-modernism with its denial of objective truth and assertion that meaning is socially constructed and relative to communities that share certain narratives.
 He doesn’t explicitly mention a third in the book, but in a lecture video, he mentioned the Judeo-Christian worldview as the third.
 Why should we care about these worldviews?
 Well, both the first two–which are dominant currently–assert that theological and ethical knowledge are impossible because they’re not empirically validated.
 This is why, as he includes with a quotation from a teaching handbook, children with misgivings about Darwinian evolution are told they must learn “our shared intellectual heritage” of evolution and keep their private feelings, mere religious beliefs (unfounded and unjustifiable), out of the discussion.

 Matters of faith are fine as long as they are kept to oneself.
 Personal, private convictions are fine as long as they can be largely ignored.
 When they can’t, they’re not just misguided but evil.
 They ought to have no relevance to anyone else, according to the secular view.
 Indeed, this can be expanded to all truth claims, the point made early in Closing of the American Mind as well: students know little when they come to university, but they are convinced that there is no truth.
-They don’t realize that statement is self-refuting or in need of defense because it is an idea they’re indoctrinated with from the public school system.
-Students fail to see the value of sustained, thoughtful engagement with the most important philosophical questions, which are all not empirically determined: what is the good life, what is justice, how can we know and to what extent can we be certain, and what is more important than life (if anything)?–those sorts of questions.
+They don’t realize that statement is in need of defense because it is an idea they’re indoctrinated with from their education or culture.
+Students fail to see the value of sustained, thoughtful engagement with important philosophical questions, which are not all empirically determined: what is the good life, what is justice, how can we know and to what extent can we be certain, and what is more important than life (if anything)?–those sorts of questions.

 Hope for the mind